fetch

 fetch.isResponse

-A type guard that checks if a response is a FetchResponse
+A type guard that checks if a response is a FetchResponse, was received

 by the fetch instance, and has a specific method and path.
 This is useful to narrow down the type of a response before